Overc1ocker/HP-15-DA0014DX-Hackintosh/README.md

 # HP-15-DA0XXX-Hackintosh

-This is my attempt to get macOS Big Sur running on a relatively new HP 15 inch laptop.
+This is my attempt to get macOS Monterey running on a relatively new HP 15 inch laptop.
 The model number is 15-DA0014DX.

+Note: I no longer have this laptop as I have upgraded to a Dell Latitude 5590.
+I will be posting a EFI for that at some point.

 **What Works?**